finbox/finbox.github.io/_posts/2014-06-06-fatfreeframework-setup.md

     echo View::instance()->render('abc.htm');
 {:.language-php }

-And parameterized queries automatically protect against any SQL injection
+And parameterized queries automatically protect against any SQL injection.

     $db->exec('SELECT * FROM users WHERE userID=?', $id);
     //or